 - Then peel off 2-3 pieces of lettuce at a time to form a “cup.”
 (I sometimes use kitchen scissors to trim the lettuce if I can’t get a nicely-shaped cup.)

-- You may have to use two heads of lettuce to get enough cups to eat this much shrimp because sometimes the inner parts of the lettuce are too compact to make cups; just save those parts for salad.
+- You may have to use two heads of lettuce to get enough cups to eat this much shrimp if your lettuce is small or doesn't separate well.

 - Scoop desired amount of the shrimp mixture into each lettuce cup and top with a couple of spoonfuls of the cocktail sauce.

-- You can keep the ingredients refrigerated separately if this makes more than you’ll eat at one time.
+- Eat right away.
+You can keep the ingredients refrigerated separately if this makes more than you’ll eat at one time.